-- Perform a complete medical history to educate you on your health risk factors
+- Perform a complete medical history to educate you on your health risk factors.

-- Perform a balance, proprioception and vestibular examination
+- Perform a balance, proprioception and vestibular examination.

-- We will track and document your progress during therapy
+- Track and document your therapy progress.

-- Educate you on common risk factors and how to correct them at your house and in the community
+- Educate you on common risk factors and how to correct them at your house and in the community.

 10. Women’s Services

-Common diagnoses we treat:
+Common female-specific diagnoses we treat:

 - Urinary incontinence